react-cosmos/react-cosmos/docs/README.md

 ## Getting Started

 > The current docs are for React Cosmos 6.
-Check out the [migration guide](getting-started/migration.md) to upgrade from v5.
+Check out the [Migration Guide](getting-started/migration.md) to upgrade from v5.

 Choose a dedicated guide for integrating with a specific bundler, framework, or a custom setup: